 Now let’s imagine the following situation: you’re in a heated discussion with Dave, your colleague developer, about this god class he wants to keep and extend.
 You know it’s wrong.
 Everybody knows it’s wrong.
 Still, Dave wants to do it.
 Maybe he felt attacked personally with your argumentation.
 Maybe he lacks self-confidence.
 Maybe he never wants to be wrong.

 Whatever the reason, as a rule of thumb, don’t let a debate go beyond 20 minutes.

 After this lap of time, you should have been able to throw your best arguments.
 If Dave still doesn’t want to follow your idea and extend the god class instead of refactoring it, I would suggest two possible solutions:

 Accept his argument, for now, and be patient.
 Write somewhere that you had this discussion.
 If you were right, there will be consequences.
-When bugs will occur because of this god class or when somebody will complain about it, launch a new debate with this new knowledge.
+When bugs will occur because of the object of the debate, or when somebody will complain about it, launch a new conversation with this new knowledge.
 Show him concrete consequences of his idea.
 At that point, you might want to claim loudly through the open office space: “I told you so, you miserable pig!
-I curse you and all your family!”.
+I was right!
+Therefore, I curse you and all your family!”.
 Please don’t.
 Nobody reacts well to the famous “I told you so”.
 It doesn’t bring anything valuable to anybody, except maybe flattering your ego for a couple of minutes.

 Explaining with calm, in a simple and concrete way the bad consequences an idea can have, or even better showing these consequences, is better than blaming to show how smart you are.